Russian lawmaker: North Korea's leader confirmed readiness to visit Russia - RIA

-MOSCOW (Reuters) - Kim Jong Un has confirmed his readiness to visit Russia, the RIA news agency quoted speaker of the upper house of the Russian parliament, Valentina Matvienko, as saying after she met the North Korean leader in Pyongyang on Saturday.
+MOSCOW (Reuters) - Kim Jong Un has confirmed his readiness to visit Russia, the RIA news agency quoted speaker of the upper house of the Russian parliament Valentina Matvienko as saying after she met the North Korean leader in Pyongyang on Saturday.

+Kim “wants peace”, Matvienko said after the meeting, which lasted for more than an hour.
+The timing and place of Kim’s visit will be agreed via diplomatic channels, the Russian lawmaker added.

+“He confirmed he is ready and willing to make an official visit to Russia,” RIA quoted Matvienko as saying.

 North Korea is in talks with the United States about a step-by-step execution of commitments reached when Kim and U.S. President Donald Trump met at a summit in Singapore in June, another news agency, Interfax, reported, citing Matvienko.